csyers/cse30331/README.md

 This document will walk you through the process of:

-1. Setting up a [Bitbucket] account if you do not already have one or associating your [Notre Dame] email address with your [Bitbucket] account.
+1. Setting up a [Bitbucket] account if you do not already have one.

+2. Associating your [Notre Dame] email address with your [Bitbucket] account if it isn't already.

 2. Fork this repository to create a private copy.